 Despite being just cellophane, gels can last a very long time if looked after.
 They’re actually quite tough.
 I’ve had my oldest set of gels for about 11 years and have used them on four different brands of lighting equipment (Bowens, Elinchrom, Godox and Profoto), thanks to the wonder of gaffer tape.

 However, one of the most important things to remember with gels is that they can melt.
-So when using gels with studio strobes it’s best not to have your modelling light on for long as it’ll melt the gel and make a mess of your strobe.
+So when using gels with studio strobes it’s best not to have your modeling light on for long as it’ll melt the gel and make a mess of your strobe.
 Good quality modern gels are a lot more heat resistant than they used to be, but it’s not worth finding out the hard way.

-I accidentally melted this gel on one of my old Bowens studio lights during a shoot when I forgot that I’d left the modelling light on.
+I accidentally melted this gel on one of my old Bowens studio lights during a shoot when I forgot that I’d left the modeling light on.
 (I have no idea why I’ve still got it 11 years later!)

 Using color theory and the color wheel for better photos

 As colored lighting is all about color, it makes sense that you need to know the basics of color theory at least.
 While this sounds technical, it’s not really.
 All you need is a color wheel and a little bit of knowledge about color schemes.
 Here are three: